rm-controls/rm_control/README.md

 ### msgs
 #### ActuatorState.msgs
- This message contains the state of an actuator An actuator contains a motor and an encoder, and is connected to a joint by a transmission.
+ This message contains the state of An actuator contains a motor and an encoder, and is connected to a joint by a transmission.

 - time[] stamp